-Educational content, specifically, is the tool through which banks and credit unions can engage with potential customers.
-In fact, one study by Powered Inc. suggests that consumers who receive educational content are 29 times more likely to enlist the provider’s services compared to traditional advertising.
-This means that educational content can help you drive new customers, increase the number of loan applications received, and improve the bottom-line.
+Educational content, specifically, is the tool through which banks, credit unions, and financial service providers can engage with potential customers.
+Research suggests that consumers are 131% more likely to buy after reading educational content.
+That's because teaching, not selling, is what builds trust.
+In turn, educational content can help financial providers drive new customers, increase the number of loan applications received, and improve the bottom-line.

-It can seem overwhelming when first getting started, but what follows will guide your bank or credit union through an effective content audit, creation, and distribution process in 2020.
+It can seem overwhelming when first getting started, but what follows will guide your financial firm through an effective content audit, creation, and distribution process in 2022.
 Following this plan will help you generate more traffic, loan applications, and ultimately – revenue.

 Your content audit should start with an inventory of the marketing resources you already possess.
 To do this, create a checklist of haves and be sure to include the created by and modified by dates.
 We find that our bank and credit union customers often have resources (especially printed collateral) that is so outdated that it’s more efficient to start afresh.
+Meanwhile, smaller advisory and insurance firms are often completely lacking.
 Note: your content audit checklist should include BOTH your digital resources and your in-branch assets!
 Here are some specific content types to consider to get you started:

 As you move through the information, consider the kind of content each of your marketing personas might best engage with.
 Infographics and interactive online and mobile content might resonate better with Millennials, for example, while in-branch editorial content might connect better with older consumers.

 The process where your potential customers become aware of your financial institution, learn about it, and (hopefully!) engage with it is called the buyer’s journey.
 You’ll need to consider if you have content to help advance prospects through each stage of the buyer journey.
 Here’s what you need to know about each stage and the types of content that often work well at each step…